Events

 Dr. Marisa Parham

-Dr. Marisa Parham is Visiting Professor of English at the University of Maryland, where she serves as director for the African American Digital & Experimental Humanities (AADHum), and is the associate director for the Maryland Institute for Technology in the Humanities (MITH).
+Dr. Marisa Parham is Professor of English & Digital Studies at the University of Maryland, where she serves as director for the African American Digital & Experimental Humanities (AADHum), and is the associate director for the Maryland Institute for Technology in the Humanities (MITH).
 She also co-directs the Immersive Realities Lab for the Humanities, which is an independent workgroup for digital and experimental humanities (irLhumanities).
 Parham’s current teaching and research projects focus on texts and technologies that problematize assumptions about time, space, and bodily materiality.
-She is par...
+S...

 Click to learn more